cTxplorer/windows-driver-docs/windows-driver-docs-pr/storage/cd-rom-exclusive-access-mode.md

 -   The system fails requests for access from other applications.

--   The system processes Plug and Play (PnP) and power I/O request packets (IRPs) in the typical way.
+-   The system processes Plug and Play (PnP) and power I/O request packets (IRPs) in a typical way.

 -   Media change notification is disabled for the device.